Naksh-Rathore/review-system/README.md

 ## Tips
 - Make sure MongoDB is running and accessible.
-- Both the frontend and backend should be running simultaneously for the app to work fully.
+- Both the frontend and backend should be running simultaneously for the app to work fully if you are running it locally.
 - Feel free to fork the repository and contribute!